|

 (Westminster and Auburn).

-c. to provide an example of essential appropriate overall
+c. to provide an example of

-and racial diversity within the mission of
+and racial diversity within the mission

 the church.